Porter Empowerment Group Builds Girls’ Self-Esteem

 ‘I am beautiful,’ the students write.

-The group – called GEMS (Girls: Empowered, Motivated and Strong) – is new this year.
+The group is new this year.
 It was created to serve as a solution as school staff noticed that the young girls were finding themselves involved in drama, struggling with confidence, and having trouble building friendships.
 Created by school counselor Mrs. Jackson, 3rd grade teacher Ms. Henson, and Special Education teacher Ms. Robarge, the group has three goals: to provide a safe space and let the students know staff believe in them; help students see their self-worth and what a difference it can make to build each other up instead of tearing each other down; and help students build a foundation of skills that will last them a lifetime.

 “It originally started as a fun discussion amongst the three of us after we had lunch with a 4th grader who was struggling and getting herself into trouble with peers,” Mrs. Jackson explained.
 “Before we knew it, we had a whole curriculum made up with fun and creative ways to get the girls involved and interested in learning about topics like healthy friendships, self-advocacy, leadership, self-esteem, and building general life skills.”